 Instead of flowing down, a waterfall flows up out of a stream-fed pool to empty into another pool 30′ above .
 The waterfall will sweep anyone touching it into the higher pool .

 I’d say these 4 categories cover about 90-95% of the Hex descriptions.
 All of which combine to make an Island of strange juxtapositions.
 Bizarre and wondrous remnants, incomprehensible, in the midst of mundanity.
 But what does it mean?!?

 If Isle has one central flaw, other then being obtuse or as some men will likely say, random, it is a lack of potential action.
 A stasis.
 The descriptions from something like Wilderlands or the Second row of Carcosa descriptions were brimming with hooks.
 NPCs had goals.
 Towns had problems.
 Monsters were doing something.
 While Isle has a few of these features, most of its content is static.
 Inert.
 Ephemeral.
 There is little interaction.
 Sometimes an NPC will have some sort of goal, but more often then not we are only given abilities.
 Nothing else.
 The random/unpredictable monster idea is okay but there is nothing to give it context.

 A note on treasure: The treasure on the Isle is kind of neat.
 Actual treasure worth GP is fairly rare, and magic items are virtually nonexistent (I think you can get a conch that gives your enemies -1 on saves if you blow it or something).
 Most of the rewards on the Isle are obtained by fucking around with statues.
 Sometimes that means increased ability scores, a spell-like ability or something along those lines.
 However, fucking around with statues is dangerous and the outcome is often uncertain, fulfilling the risk/reward/exploration mechanic by forcing players to visit towns or even god help them some sort of weird coven of philosophers with an odd fascination for Sirius.
 By far the best is an enchanted fountain shrouded in a pillar of fire.
-You can figure out via statues and rumours that wearing red will protect you from the pillar, thus allowing you to reach the statue inside.
+You can figure out via statues and rumors that wearing red will protect you from the pillar, thus allowing you to reach the statue inside.
 Well done.